-Active as a guest conductor in the United States and Europe, Tom has appeared with the Handel and Haydn Society in Boston, the Choral Arts Society of Philadelphia, the Berkshire Choral Festival, Musica Sacra in New York, and Britten Sinfonia in Canterbury, England.
+Mr. Hall is active as a guest conductor, including appearances with the Handel and Haydn Society in Boston, the Louisiana Philharmonic, the Baltimore Symphony Orchestra, the Choral Arts Society of Philadelphia, the Berkshire Choral International, Musica Sacra in New York, and the Britten Sinfonia in Canterbury, England.
 His 2005 concert with Orchestre de Chambre de Paris was broadcast on French television.
-He has prepared choruses for Leonard Bernstein, Robert Shaw, Helmuth Rilling, and others, and he served for 10 years as the chorus master of the Baltimore Opera Company.
+Mr. Hall has prepared choruses for Leonard Bernstein, Robert Shaw, Helmuth Rilling, among others, and he served for ten years as the Chorus Master of the Baltimore Opera Company.
+In 2014, he was awarded the American Prize in Conducting, and honored by Chorus America by being named a Director Laureate.

-Tom is well known as a teacher, lecturer, and writer.
-He has served as president of Chorus America and as a panelist for the National Endowment for the Arts.
-He has taught at the Peabody Conservatory, the University of Baltimore, Towson University, Morgan State University, and Johns Hopkins University.
-He has also been an artist in residence at Indiana University, the Eastman School of Music, the University of Cincinnati, Temple University, and Syracuse University.
+Mr. Hall is also a well-known teacher, lecturer, and writer.
+He has served as the President of Chorus America and as a panelist for the National Endowment for the Arts, and he has been an Artist in Residence at Indiana University, the University of Cincinnati, Temple University, and Syracuse University.
+He was the Director of Choral Activities at Goucher College for 31 years, and he has also taught at the Peabody Conservatory, the University of Baltimore, Towson University, Morgan State University, and the Johns Hopkins University.

 - Einhorn, Voices of Light, 2011